DallanQ/race_for_the_galaxy/Manual.md

 Action: place a good on each world without a good that produces one.

-> An image of the frontview and backview of a card, the back of the card has a dark blue color and also a text labled RACE FOR THE GALAXY, on top left of the front of the card is a biege cirlce with 3 inside and a small white circle with 2 inside.
+> An image of the frontview and backview of a card, the back of the card has a dark blue color and also a text labled RACE FOR THE GALAXY, on top left of the front of the card is a biege circle with 3 inside and a small white circle with 2 inside.
 The card indicates Place produced goods on production worlds (with colored, solid circles).

 > An icon of a large blue circle with a black border, the large circle has a black bold 2 inside and a white border and a small blue circle at its left top corner.
 Beside the larger circle is a white hexagon with a black border an a black bold 1 inside.